TOP BAR

 "If you want to walk down the aisle in a lime green wedding dress with your dog on a floral leash to Billy Idol's 'White Wedding,' it tells me a whole lot more than walking down the aisle in a white frock to Pachelbel's Canon in D."

-Deborah Moody, director of the Association of Certified Professional Wedding Consultants, an industry group that trains 100 wedding planners annually and was founded in San Jose in 1990, said Miss Manners' ire at the wedding industry is "not very nice."
+Deborah Moody, director of an industry group that trains 100 wedding planners annually and was founded in San Jose in 1990, said Miss Manners' ire at the wedding industry is "not very nice."

 "We work to try to help you stay within your budget and have your dream day as well," she said.